centreon/centreon/centreon-dsm/doc/en/user.rst

 One thing is different compared to Centreon Trap system is that you cannot link directly the service template of the slot to the trap in order to not received x time the trap (x represent here the number of slots).

-You have to create dummy service completely passive.
-This service will be link to the trap that you want to redirect to slots.
-You can call this service trap-link.
-This service can stay disable in order to not show it in the monitoring page.
+You have to link traps to an active service of the resource, for example the Ping service.